colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 For output (returning posts):
 - Include: id, author (nested), type, content, image, parent, created_at
-- Include: likes_count, comments_count, shares_count (REQUIRED for ProfileCard analytics!)
+- Include: likes_count, comment_count, shares_count (REQUIRED for ProfileCard analytics!)
 - Include: is_liked (Boolean - has current user liked this post?)
-- Author should include: id, username, and profile.profile_picture
+- Author should include: id, username, and profile.avatar

 NEW: is_liked field
 - SerializerMethodField that checks if current user has liked this post